-According to data from the National Highway Traffic Safety Administration (NHTSA), 15 percent of all motor vehicle crashes and 9 percent of fatal crashes in 2019 were caused by distracted drivers.
+According to data from the NHTSA, 15 percent of all motor vehicle crashes and 9 percent of fatal crashes in 2019 were caused by distracted drivers.
 This comes as no surprise since the NHTSA has long reported that failing to properly observe road signs and traffic plays a role in approximately 40 percent of crashes.

 With new distractions for drivers like smartphones and GPS systems, in addition to traditional distractions like talking to a passenger in the car or fiddling with the radio, failure to pay full attention to the road is a growing problem.

-So why do so many accidents occur so close to home?
+Why do so many car crashes happen close to home?

 Simply being aware of these risks can dramatically reduce your chance of you being in a car accident, regardless of whether you’re just cruising through your neighborhood or traveling in another state.